ldayton/Driftwave/README.md

 ## Why Driftwave?

 Most waveform tools compromise on either precision or portability.
 Driftwave doesn’t.
-It delivers research-grade accuracy and GPU-powered performance in one engine—built for engineers, scientists, and developers who need sample-perfect visualization as the backbone of serious analysis and annotation.
+It delivers research-grade accuracy for engineers, scientists, and developers in a form that can be consumed in any environment.

 ## Project goals